nrx33/chicago-taxi-duration-predictor/README.md

 ### Download Datasets

-##### You need to download the datasets before running the project or it wont work.
-This script will download six datasets from January 2024 to June 2024 untouched taxi data from city of Chicago, direct links from the original website are not used because the data is consolidated and is not separated by month, i manually sliced the data into specific months and uploaded to my personal google drive and these files are then downloaded to your system and uploaded to the localstack s3 bucket via the provided script.
+##### You must download the datasets before running the project, or it won't work.
+This script fetches six monthly datasets of untouched Chicago taxi data from January 2024 to June 2024.
+Direct links are not used because the original data is consolidated.
+Instead, I manually sliced the data by month, uploaded it to my Google Drive, and the script downloads these files to your system and uploads them to the Localstack S3 bucket.

 go to fetch_dataset folder